Contents

 Prospective for Dripping.

-With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently tidy your windows, you’ll need to clean up the skylight more often.
+Plus, installing the roof is the only method to clean the outside of a skylight.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the cost.
-If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the system than the next-closest requirement option on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the price.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.